cirosantilli/latex-submodule/readme.md

     and CURRENT_LINE by the current line number, before giving the command to sh.

 The first thing you should keep in mind that you must issue the make commands from the same directory as the makefile, that is, the repo root.
+You can achieve this in the following ways:

-Therefore, you should prefix all your bindings with:
+- prefix all your bindings with:

         cd `git rev-parse --show-toplevel` &&

     so for example in our imaginary editor we would do:

         <F5> --> make VIEW=%FULLPATH% LINE=%CURRENT_LINE%

     `git rev-parse --show-toplevel` is simply a git command that prints the full path of the repository root.

+- create some sort of project which users must select before workign with the files.

+    This strategy is common amongst IDEs: before using files in a project, you must first open a configuration file which containt parameters for that project.

+    That file should specify the keybindings for the makefile.

 If you manage to configure this project for use with any other editor not mentioned here, please submit a pull request and we will be glad to merge it.